Particular/docs.particular.net/nservicebus/hosting/azure-functions-service-bus/in-process/index_no-use-transport_ASBFunctions_[,4.2).partial.md

+> [!WARNING]
-WARN: Calling `AdvancedConfiguration.UseTransport(..)` is not supported and may prevent the endpoint from processing messages.
+> Calling `AdvancedConfiguration.UseTransport(..)` is not supported and may prevent the endpoint from processing messages.
 Use the `.Transport` property to configure the transport.
 Use the `.Routing` property to configure transport routing.